shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 ## The Innovation Trap

 Mansions in the Metaverse and AI-powered self-driving cars are faraway pipe dreams.
 And so is a land where banks are replaced by blockchains running on customer hardware.
 Businesses grow and die not on the hottest trends, but at the 'bottom line'.
-The victors are those who successfully align innovation with core business meeds.
+The victors are those who successfully use innovation to meet their core business meeds.
 As companies chase the next big thing, they get lost in a jumble of buzzwords and expensive fads.
 They forget to ask: Does this actually help our customers and make us money?

 Take the example of Gamestop, the video game retailer that gambled $100 million on an NFT marketplace in 2021.
 A year later, the project was bleeding cash and eventually shut down two years later, with negative revenue to show overall.
 What went wrong?
 They mistook hype for need.
 They neglected their core business for a risky trend with no clear value proposition.
 They forgot to ask: what is the real need of our customers?
 How are we creating value for them through this project?

 This isn't an isolated incident.
-Companies often waste resources on innovation for the sake of innovation, neglecting to align it with their strategic goals and customer needs.
+Companies often waste resources on innovation for the sake of innovation, neglecting to align it with their goals and customer needs.
 Such misalignment leads to:

 * **Wasted capital:** Throwing money at unproven trends instead of investing in core strengths.
 NFT's on IOT Blockchain, anybody?
-* **Missed opportunities:** Ignoring innovations that could truly benefit the business.
+* **Missed opportunities:** Ignoring innovations that could benefit the business.
 I could have been a Metaverse millionaire!
-* **Reduced profitability:** Diverting resources from essential areas to fringe projects.
+* **Reduced profitability:** Diverting resources from strength areas to fringe projects.

 How can businesses avoid this innovation trap?
 The answer lies in political savvy, not blind trend-chasing.
 It's about understanding the complex dynamics of your organization, industry, and customers with diplomacy and skill.